kevinch/emtalks/pages/posts/new-company-week-3.md

 Yes, it has been quite frustrating for the past two weeks roughly.
 Nothing wrong with that and after a bit of thinking, I guess it is quite natural.
 Let me explain.

-## From being a central hub, know-it-almost-all, building for the long-term position.
+## From being a central hub, know-it-almost-all, building for the long-term, position.

 After more than five years in a company, you get to know quite a lot of everything.
 Even more when you have had several of those years as a manager of a central project.
 At VTEX my daily, weekly, and monthly routines were all in place.